xingzhixi/SolrMemoryEsitmator/README.md

  Code is a "living bit of code" meaning it isn't necessarily reliable at this point, but at least it's a starting point.

+To build the project:

+ant jar

+To run the estimator:

+java -jar dist/estimator.jar